-- Property taxes collected within 60 days following year-end; - Interest earned on savings and certificates of deposit; - Federal and State grants, if any, (to the extent that revenues are recorded as eligible expenditures are incurred); and - State shared revenues, if any, in transit to the Agency at year-end. - Expenditures are recorded when the related fund liability is incurred, except for principal, interest, and loan servicing fees on general long-term debt which are recorded when due.
+- Property taxes collected by year-end; - Interest earned on savings and certificates of deposit; - Federal and State grants, if any, (to the extent that revenues are recorded as eligible expenditures are incurred); and - State shared revenues, if any, in transit to the Agency at year-end. - Expenditures are recorded when the related fund liability is incurred, except for principal, interest, and loan servicing fees on general long-term debt which are recorded when due.